|

 prepare the paperwork at the set rates, and pay for each consultation at

-not go on the paperwork.
+it costs 50% more for this "rush job" contact.
 When it comes time to go to trial, Ken helps you

 find a trial lawyer to "substitute in" and appear on your